deannabosschert/deannabosschert/README.md

 ----

-- Collaborating in teams using GitHub (e.g. Project Boards, Issues, Pull Requests, code reviews, branches etc.)
+- Collaborating in teams using GitHub or GitLab (e.g. Project Boards, Issues, Pull Requests, code reviews, branches etc.)
 - Use of coding guidelines
 - Development resources